Hugo-COLLIN/SaveMyPhind-conversation-exporter/README.md

 - To read and process in a knowledge base / note-taking app (like Obsidian),
 - To improve the Phind website usability.

 👉 When you are on Phind, Perplexity or Google (with MaxAI integration), simply click on the extension icon.
-It will automatically export the thread you are currently on into a formatted markdown file.
+It will automatically download the thread you are currently on into a formatted markdown file.

 😮 This extension also adds export options directly inside the Phind interface.
 Now, you can export all your threads clicking on a simple button!